 AppCode provides multiple ways to generate common code constructs and recurring elements, which helps you increase productivity.
-These can be either file templates used when creating a new file, custom or predefined live templates that are applied differently based on the context, various wrappers, and automatic pairing of characters.
+These can be either file templates used when creating a new file, custom or predefined live templates that are applied differently based on the context, various wrappers, or automatic pairing of characters.

 AppCode allows you to generate initializers for your class and select initialization parameters.

 Generate an initializer for a class